presstofan/academic-kickstart/content/post/shinyproxy-with-docker-swarm/index.md

 * For securely deploying Shiny apps on Clouds (single node, the docker-compose way): [Securing and Monitoring ShinyProxy Deployment of R Shiny Apps]({{< ref "/post/secure-shinyproxy/index.md" >}})

 * For deploying secure, scalable, production-grade Shiny apps with Docker Swarm: This post

 {{% /alert %}}

+{{% alert note  %}}
+24 Aug 2020 Update:

+I have added a section to show how we can deploy Shiny apps in the Swarm without the ShinyProxy stack.

+{{% /alert %}}